agni-datta/csIdentityBasedCryptoProtocols/README.md

 ### Fiat-Shamir Transform

-Converts interactive proofs to non-interactive by replacing the verifier's challenge with a hash of the transcript:
+Converts interactive proofs to non-interactive by replacing the verifier’s challenge with a hash of the transcript:

 ```
 Challenge = Hash(Commitment || Public_Input)